 This wasn’t the travel blog, adventuristic kick in the ass, be a word magician so people like you, inspiration I was looking for.
 However, it made me realize just how wrong I was about me writing.
 Beating myself up an allowing this dangerous anxiety of not knowing what to write take over.
 It can be debilitating for a writer; hell, I haven’t written anything worth reading in over 8 years because of it.
 So it made me nervous to even think I was feeling it.
 But the reality is I just needed to write and eventually, something would come of it.

 This journey I am on is not for other people it is mine.
-One thing I am working on is to quit coveting! comparing yourself to what others are is one of the most self destructive things someone can do.
+One thing I am working on is to quit coveting!
+Comparing yourself to what others are is one of the most self-destructive things someone can do.
 It takes you out of your moment and creates a false, futuristic, unbalance.
 And it is something that I used to do to the point I was not myself.
-It was what I thought I wanted to be based off of what everyone else was doing.
+It was what I thought I wanted to be based on what everyone else was doing.